grz0zrg/fsynth/documentation/mk/docs/index.md

 # About

-[Fragment](https://www.fsynth.com) is a powerful real-time audiovisual live coding environment, an unique combination of a web-based interface / accelerated graphics canvas with an oscillator-bank / filter-bank / spectral synthesizer.
+[Fragment](https://www.fsynth.com) is a real-time audiovisual live coding environment, an unique combination of a web-based interface / accelerated graphics canvas with an oscillator-bank / filter-bank / spectral synthesizer.

 Its versatility apply to a broad range of applications such as :